rockymiss/kitchennippers/README.md

 ### Strategy Plane

 The website is created to get adults and children cooking together using simple yet effective recipes.
 Once a month an easy recipe is posted with clear instructions and an opportunity is there to sign-up to learn more and to get more recipes.
+Only one recipe a month is posted.
+It is hoped that users like the site, it's ease of use, the easy recipes posted and that they come back each month for a new recipe.

 The main aim is that the adults have very little to navigate to get to the instructions and the recipe, there is less to read, and the layout is simple so there are little to no distractions.